 By Dan Limmer

 So what really is the most important information in the stem of a question?
 I propose mental status.
 This led me to other important things and eventually to a “process” for identifying what is important in a scenario-based NREMT question.
-Originally there were three steps to the process: mental status, identifying criticality and vital signs.
+Originally we came up with three steps to the process: mental status, identifying criticality and vital signs.
 I then added a fourth step, complaint, since that can be important throughout the call.

 Here is how it breaks down: